ALTER TABLE

 ALTER TABLE partitioned_table CONVERT PARTITION part1 TO TABLE normal_table;

-CONVERT PARTITION will take an existing table and move this to another table as its own partition with a specified partition definition.
+CONVERT TABLE will take an existing table and move this to another table as its own partition with a specified partition definition.
 For example the following moves normal_table to a partition of partitioned_table with a definition that its values, based on the PARTITION BY of the partitioned_table, are less than 12345.

 ALTER TABLE partitioned_table CONVERT TABLE normal_table